silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 3. the model wanted under 'train/train/',

 to 'export_model/input/', then edit the model step in 'export_model/input/checkpoint'.
-Double click 'export_model/export_inference_graph.bat', model will be exported to the output folder.
+Run 'export_model/export_inference_graph.bat', model will be exported to the output folder.

 ## Inference
 If one want to check how well is the object detection model, only three steps are needed.
 Step 1.
 Copy pascal_label_map.pbtxt to 'inference/'.
 Step 2.
 Open 'inference/config.ini' and set some parameters
 * img_path: Path to image directory be detected.